Hyle-org/devhub-hyle/docs/quickstart/example/index.md

     },
     {
         "title": "[Create your first smart contract](./first-token-contract.md)",
-        "content": "Understand how smart contracts work on Hylé with our simple-token example.", "icon": ":fontawesome-solid-coins:",
+        "content": "Understand how smart contracts work on Hyli with our simple-token example.", "icon": ":fontawesome-solid-coins:",
     },
     {
         "title": "[Use an identity contract](./custom-identity-contract.md)",
-        "content": "Every contract can be an identity on Hylé.
+        "content": "Every contract can be an identity on Hyli.
 Try it out with our simple-identity example.", "icon": ":octicons-people-16:",
     },
     {